-GOAL 4: Support development and redevelopment of areas identified as commercial in the future land use plan, ensuring that commercial areas and uses contribute to the long-term vitality and appeal of adjacent neighborhoods.
+GOAL 4: Support development and redevelopment of areas identified as commercial in the future land use plan-maps, ensuring that commercial areas and uses contribute to the long-term vitality and appeal of adjacent neighborhoods.

 - As the nearby Riverfront Crossings builds out, re-evaluate the development potential and zoning of properties in the South Gilbert/Southgate Avenue area.
 Explore the potential for mixed use/ residential or institutional uses.
-Any proposed rezoning of this area should be scrutinized to ensure that new development contributes to the overall health of the surrounding neighborhood, including nearby residential areas. - Consider opportunities for small neighborhood commercial or mixed use nodes at key intersections where McCollister Boulevard intersects with Gilbert and Sycamore Streets and encourage quality design and construction that enhances adjacent residential or public open space areas. - Support local and independent businesses in South Iowa City through targeted promotional efforts and by encouraging alliances among businesses and property owners. - Encourage or create incentives to attract neighborhood-serving businesses-e.g. daycare, coffee shop, medical office, music or dance studios, salons and other personal services, etc., to commercial areas.
+Any proposed rezoning of this area should be scrutinized to ensure that new development contributes to the overall health of the surrounding neighborhood, including nearby residential areas. - Consider opportunities for small neighborhood commercial or mixed use nodes at key intersections, such as where McCollister Boulevard intersects with Gilbert and Sycamore Streets and encourage quality design and construction that enhances adjacent residential or public open space areas. - Support local and independent businesses in South Iowa City through targeted promotional efforts and by encouraging alliances among businesses and property owners. - Encourage or create incentives to attract neighborhood-serving businesses-e.g. daycare, coffee shop, medical office, music or dance studios, salons and other personal services, etc., to commercial areas. - Adopt a form-based code that provides for a compatible mix of non-residential uses, including commercial nodes that serve the needs of the neighborhood.